Use Your Network (part 1): One of the 4 strategies to find a job

 Check if the company has already sponsored someone for a visa

-For this, you must have a USponsorMe account so that you can get access to the full list of corporate sponsors here.
-Then, in the search bar at the top, type the name of the company concerned.
+To do this, you must have a USponsorMe account to access the full list of corporate sponsors here.
+Then, in the top search bar, type the company concerned’s name.

 Find visa related information on companies in your network